AlmasB/tetris3d/README.md

 * **OpenGL 2.1**+
 * **[GLEW](http://glew.sourceforge.net/) 1.6**+

+For Fedora use yum, Ubuntu apt-get
+For Mac OS use homebrew

 ## Install ##

-In dist/ you'll find installers for different platforms
+In dist/ you'll find installers for different platforms Windows 7/8/8.1
+Mac OS X

 ## Compile and run from source code ##